RAM-6021 Network Address Translation (NAT)

 mceclip3.png

-Part 3 - Setting up Masquerade Rule
+Part 4 - Setup Masquerade Rule

 Here we set up masquerade rules to NAT the source subnet on the WAN side of Wired Router.